Southern right whale: Oceania

 In Australia's winter and spring, southern right whales can be seen migrating along the Great Australian Bight in South Australia.
 Viewing locations include the Bunda Cliffs and Twin Rocks, the Head of the Bight (where a visitor centre and cliff-top viewing boardwalks exist) and at Fowler's Bay where accommodation and charter boat tours are offered.
 Another popular South Australian locality for Southern right whale watching is Encounter Bay, where the South Australian Whale Centre supports local whale-watchers and tourists.
 In Warrnambool, Victoria, a right whale nursery is also a popular tourist attraction.
 The whales' migratory range is extending as the species continues to recover and re-colonize other areas of the continent, including the coastal waters of New South Wales and Tasmania.
 In Tasmania, the first birth since the 19th century was recorded in 2010 in the River Derwent.

 Similarly, southern right whales may provide chances for the public to observe whales from shore on New Zealand's coasts with greater regularity than in the past, especially in southern Fiordland, Southland through to the Otago coast, and on the North Island coast, especially in Northland and other locations such as the Bay of Plenty and the South Taranaki Bight.
 Births of calves could have always been occurring on the main islands' coasts, but were confirmed with two cow-calf pairs in 2012.

 Subantarctic

 In the Subantarctic Islands and in the vicinity of Antarctica, where few regulations exist or are enforced, whales can be observed on expedition tours with increasing probability.
 The Auckland Islands are a specially designated sanctuary for right whales, where whale-watching tourism is prohibited without authorisation.

+Popular culture

+The species was featured on a 70p commemorative stamp issued by Tristan da Cunha in 2019 as part of a set celebrating different species of whale.